-WORKING TABLE PRIORITY: Implementing next steps for bird conservation for the Americas 11 20 11 45 Addressing Anthropogenic Impacts to Birds 11:30 - 11:45 AGENDA ITEM 15: Updates on Approaches to Incidental Take of Migratory Birds 11:45 - 12:30 AGENDA ITEM 16: Trilateral Marine Debris Team Project Status COLLABORATORS & CONTACTS: Current Co-Chairs: Jennifer Provencher (ECCC), Caleb Spiegel (USFWS), Yuri Albores (Universidad Autonoma Baja California Sur; Past-chair until January 2024) Current Working Group Members: Dalila Aldana Aranda (Cinvestav, Unidad Mérida), Sarah Da Silva (ECCC), Eva DiDonato (NPS), Scott Flemming (ECCC), Ingrid Pollet (ECCC), Pete Leary (USFWS), Steve Morrison (NOAA Marine Debris Program), Brendan Moynahan (NPS), Horacio Pérez España (Universidad Veracruzana), Marina Petrovic (Fisheries and Oceans Canada), Lisa Shender (NPS), Cecilia Soldatini (CICESE), Vincente Rodriguez (CONBIO) DESCRIPTION: As an outcome of an invited presentation during the 2022 Trilateral, the Migratory Birds Working Table co-chairs approved the formation of a marine debris focus team as part of a Trinational Marine and Coastal Bird Working Group (also includes a fisheries bycatch focus group).
+Addressing Anthropogenic Impacts to Birds 11:45 - 12:30 AGENDA ITEM 17: Trilateral Marine Debris Team Project Updates COLLABORATORS & CONTACTS: Current Co-Chairs: Jennifer Provencher (ECCC), Caleb Spiegel (USFWS), Yuri Albores (Universidad Autonoma Baja California Sur; Past-chair until January 2024) Current Working Group Members: Dalila Aldana Aranda (Cinvestav, Unidad Mérida), Sarah Da Silva (ECCC), Eva DiDonato (NPS), Scott Flemming (ECCC), Ingrid Pollet (ECCC), Pete Leary (USFWS), Steve Morrison (NOAA Marine Debris Program), Brendan Moynahan (NPS), Horacio Pérez España (Universidad Veracruzana), Marina Petrovic (Fisheries and Oceans Canada), Lisa Shender (NPS), Cecilia Soldatini (CICESE), Vincente Rodriguez (CONBIO) DESCRIPTION: As an outcome of an invited presentation during the 2022 Trilateral, the Migratory Birds Working Table co-chairs approved the formation of a marine debris focus team as part of a Trinational Marine and Coastal Bird Working Group (also includes a fisheries bycatch focus group).
 The debris team, formed in late 2022, meets monthly and includes members from the Mexico, Canada, and the U.S. In early 2023, debris team members drafted a document outlining a set of consensus-derived objectives and priorities ('Objectives Document') that can benefit from tri-national collaboration.
-The Objectives Document was shared with the MB Working Table cochairs in late March 2023 for initial feedback, which was generally supportive of objectives and priorities outlined.
+The Objectives Document was shared with the MB Working Table co-chairs in late March 2023 for initial feedback, which was generally supportive of objectives and priorities outlined.
 Chairs suggested a concerted focus on a small number of actions for one to two objectives the team could advance.
 Team members have since leads and carried out actions on these projects.
 First, members from Mexico have developed a survey that will be administered to explore and map the debris programs, projects and data that currently exist within this region.
 Second, a team from ECCC has been guiding the group through an exercise the identify litter and bird databases in North America, and explore which of these have entanglement data that could be used to assess which species and regions may be most vulnerable to entanglement issues.
 Third, colleagues from the US have been leading on ways that the group can align and contribute to international debris discussions via dissemination of communication products, including at the upcoming Intergovernmental Negotiating Committee on Plastics Pollution under UNEP taking place in Canada April 23-29, 2024.
+BACKGROUND: